yamila-moreno/jannie-5/README.md

 jannie-5
 ========
 Sensor-armed glove driven drone, for VII Piweek.
+You can read more and watch a video [here](http://moduslaborandi.net/vii-piweek-jannie-5/).

 This integration uses a slightly trimmed version of (https://github.com/venthur/python-ardrone)